glyn-stevens/advent-of-code-2024/README.md

 My solutions to the [advent of code 2024 puzzles](https://adventofcode.com/2024), lets see how this goes!

 ## Notes

+### Todo
+- look at the big-o notation in day 7 and day 23 - probably interesting here.

 ### Day 5
 Used bubble sort - a more efficient method would have been possible but the compute time was still very small.